Optimizing the pump coupling for a three-wave mixing Josephson parametric amplifier

 \begin{subsection}{Noise calibration}

-The SNTJ serves as a self-calibrated noise source \cite{SNT_Malnou2024} with which we can calibrate the gain $G_\sys$ and noise temperature $T_\sys$ of the output chain, shown in \fig{fig:SNT}.
-The uncertainty for noise temperature calibration is dominated by the impedance mismatch on the SNTJ and loss in the bias-tee, and we accordingly extract the errorbar as a function of frequency.
+The SNTJ serves as a self-calibrated noise source~\cite{SNT_Malnou2024} with which we can calibrate the gain $G_\sys$ and noise temperature $T_\sys$ of the output chain, shown in \fig{fig:SNT}.
+The uncertainty for noise temperature calibration is dominated by the impedance mismatch on the SNTJ and loss in the bias-tee.
+We accordingly extract the errorbar as a function of frequency using the same model as in \cite{JAMPA}.

 We then measured the noise visibility ratio (NVR) of the FSPA and CSPA, defined as the ratio between the noise power spectral density with the JPA on and off ($\mathrm{NVR} = P_N^{\mathrm{on}}/P_N^{\mathrm{off}}$.
 When measuring $P_N^{\mathrm{off}}$ the pump line noise injection is turned off along with the coherent pump).
 The JPA output noise $T_N^{\out,1}$ is extracted from: